 The Club is well known for its active racing calendar and this year promises to be no exception.
 During the summer, we host many events, including the Pret Gladding race in May, the weekly Cox Series on Tuesday evenings, the Junior racing series known as Mugwumps on Wednesday nights, Thursday’s Adult Series, the traditional season ending Bud Humphrey Race plus fall and spring frostbiting.
 Our members regularly participate in other Narragansett Bay events, including the Swanson Cup, the Leukemia Cup Regatta, the Ida Lewis Distance Race, and periodic offshore races including the Newport-Bermuda Race and Marion to Bermuda Cruising Yacht Race.

 Not all of the fun that takes place at the Club is on the water.
 The energetic and imaginative Social Committee organizes a large number of events throughout the year, as does the Junior Activities Committee, albeit with a focus on a younger constituent group.
-Starting with the Blizzard Brunch, an event held every year since 1978 to commemorate the famous blizzard, through the Holiday Party in December, the Club is the site of a wonderful series of social functions.
-This year, the Blizzard Brunch will also commemorate the re-opening of the Clubhouse after replacement of the entire floor and updates to the galley and bar area.
-A significant project, following the replacement of our entire marina two years ago.
-Maintaining the Club grounds and facilities is a key focus of both our House Committee and our dedicate professional staff.
+Starting with the Blizzard Brunch, an event held every year since 1978, to commemorate the famous blizzard of ‘78, through the Holiday Party in December, the Club is the site of a wonderful series of social functions.

 Also, none of these activities would be possible without the key focus by our House Committee and dedicated professional staff in the maintaining of the Club grounds, the sailing fleet and the facilities.